 Pulling together a large community event for your school takes an inordinate amount of work, so you’ll want thousands, rather than hundreds, to come.
 While your P&C probably has proven ways to inform parents at the school, getting the word out to the general public can be trickier.
 We’ve collected tried and tested ideas for you to consider, and some important regulations to note that your P&C might not have been aware of.

 Even if your P&C does not have a social media page, it is the perfect tool for spreading the word.
 Simply ask parents at your school to share news of your event to their personal social media feeds.
 You’ll need something easy to share and an attractive graphic containing the essential event details is ideal.
 You can easily create attractive layouts of simple text using free services such as Canva or Easil, or combine free images from sites such as Unsplash or Pixabay with text using an App such as Wordswag or Over.
+(Or see these tools for great visuals.)
 Once you have your image the school might email it to all families and ask them to consider sharing it.
 Personally ask people you know or who are involved with the event to share the image on social media.
 Just 10 or 20 people can have huge reach.

 There are also Facebook groups where you can post about your event to a broad audience if you join, such as ‘Canberra Notice Board Group’, ‘Garage Sales Canberra’, ‘Canberra Buy/Sell/freebies and Notice Board’, ‘Canberra and ACT Region Buy Swap Sell and Giveaway’.
 Pages with large followings, such as ‘Canberra Mums’ may also share your event if you ask nicely.
 'My Gungahlin' is happy to promote P&C events happening in that end of town.